-- Week 1: The logic of comparison and the comparative case study method: Comparative politics is the study of phenomena that occur within countries.
-Comparing different countries (or region within a country) allows for the elimination of similar (or different) factors that can then be potentially ruled out or confirmed as a cause of the variable (or phenomenon) of interest. - Wed.
-Aug.
-17th: Syllabus and course requirements. - Fri.
-Aug.
-19th: Clark, William Roberts, Matt Golder, and Sona Nadenichek Golder.
+Week 1: The logic of comparison and the comparative case study method: Comparative politics is the study of phenomena that occur within countries.
+Comparing different countries (or region within a country) allows for the elimination of similar (or different) factors that can then be potentially ruled out or confirmed as a cause of the variable (or phenomenon) of interest.

+Mon.
+Jan.
+8: Syllabus and course requirements.

+Wed.
+Jan.
+10: Clark, William Roberts, Matt Golder, and Sona Nadenichek Golder.
 Principles of comparative politics.
-CQ Press, 2017: box 1.1: 5; figure 1.1: 6; and box 2.2: 35-38. - Olson, Mancur.
+CQ Press, 2017: box 1.1: 5; figure 1.1: 6; and box 2.2: 35-38.

+Olson, Mancur.
 "The rise and decline of nations."
 The Rise and Decline of Nations.
+Yale University Press, 1982, Ch1: 1-16.

+Fri.
+Jan.
+12: Malici, Akan, and Elizabeth S. Smith.
+"Why Do We Need a Science of Politics?"
+Political Science Research in Practice.
+Routledge, 2019: 1-13.

-Yale University Press, 1982, Ch1: 1-16. - Week 2: The "science" in comparative politics.
+Week 2: The "science" in comparative politics.
 For comparative politics to be a science, it must adhere to a rigorous scientific method.
 This week's material focuses on how to achieve this scientific method in the study of politics.
-It covers topics from adequate conceptualization and measurement strategies to replicable, cumulative and falsifiable results, among other things. - Mon.
-Aug.
-22nd: Malici, Akan, and Elizabeth S. Smith.
-"Why Do We Need a Science of Politics?"
+It covers topics from adequate conceptualization and measurement strategies to replicable, cumulative and falsifiable results, among other things.

+Mon.
+Jan.
+15: No Class.
+Martin Luther King Jr. Day.

+Wed.
+Jan.
+17: Malici, Akan, and Elizabeth S. Smith.
+"How Do We Get a Science of Politics?"
 Political Science Research in Practice.
+Routledge, 2019: 57-72 (part 1).

-Routledge, 2019: 1-13. - Wed.
-Aug.
-24th: Malici, Akan, and Elizabeth S. Smith.
-"How Do We Get a Science of Politics?."
+Fri.
+Jan.
+19: Malici, Akan, and Elizabeth S. Smith.
+"How Do We Get a Science of Politics?"
 Political Science Research in Practice.
-Routledge, 2019: 57-72 (part 1). - Fri.
-Aug.
-26th: Malici, Akan, and Elizabeth S. Smith.
-"How Do We Get a Science of Politics?."
-Political Science Research in Practice.
-Routledge, 2019: 72-84 (part 2). - Week 3: Nationalism and the state.
+Routledge, 2019: 72-84 (part 2).

+Week 3: Nationalism and the state.
 What is the difference between a nation and a state.
 Where does nationalism come from?
 Where does the state come from?
-What is the relationship between the two? - Mon.
-Aug.
-29th: Tilly, Charles.
+What is the relationship between the two?

+Mon.
+Jan.
+22: Tilly, Charles.
 "War Making and State Making as Organized Crime".
 In Skocpol, Theda, et al. Bringing the state back in.
+1985: 169-191.

-1985: - Wed.
-Aug.
-31st: Clark, William Roberts, Matt Golder, and Sona Nadenichek Golder.
+Wed.
+Jan.
+24: Clark, William Roberts, Matt Golder, and Sona Nadenichek Golder.
 Principles of comparative politics.
-CQ Press, 2017: 100-101 - Robert H. Bates.
+CQ Press, 2017: 100-101

+Robert H. Bates.
 Prosperity and violence: the political economy of development.
-New York: WW Norton, 2001: Ch4: 70-83. - Fri.
-Sep.
-2nd: Renan, E. "What is a Nation? trans.
+New York: WW Norton, 2001: Ch4: 70-83.

+Fri.
+Jan.
+26: Renan, E. "What is a Nation? trans.
 Snyder IM, reprinted in Hutchinson J and Smith AD (eds) Nationalism."
+(1882): 17-18.

-(1882): 17-18. - Week 4: Conceptualizing and measuring democracy.
+- Week 4: Conceptualizing and measuring democracy and social mobility.
 Democracy is a ubiquitous concept in comparative politics, one that is difficult to define and therefore measure.
 It is not a dichotomous variable, and there exists numerous nuances in how to define democracy.
 You cannot gauge the effect of different variables on democracy if you do not fully understand what it is first.
+Also, social mobility affects a number of variables within a state, including democracy.
+But what is social mobility and why is it that important? - Mon.
+Jan.
+29: Diamond, Larry.
+"Defining and Developing Democracy, in Dahl, Robert A., Ian Shapiro, and José Antônio Cheibub, eds.
+The democracy sourcebook.
+MIT Press, 2003: 29-39. - Wed.
+Jan.
+31: Clark, William Roberts, Matt Golder, and Sona Nadenichek Golder.
+Principles of comparative politics.
+CQ Press, 2017: 154 160. - Fri.
+Feb.
+2: "Stuck in Place".
+The Economist.
+Nov.
+6th-12th 2021: 18-20.

+Houle, Christian, and Michael K. Miller.
+"Social mobility and democratic attitudes: evidence from Latin America and sub-Saharan Africa."
+Comparative Political Studies 52.11 (2019): 1610-1647